 |Total MPH Credits||43||Total MPH Credits||43|

-If accepted by the medical college, students must complete their MPH course work prior to matriculating into their medical program.
-Students are allowed to dual-count five credits of HM 552 and four credits of HM 553 to satisfy nine of the eighteen-credit elective requirement for the MPH.
-Due to the rigor and timeline of the Shared Discovery Curriculum, students who have been admitted to the MD program under the Shared Discovery Curriculum must complete their MPH coursework in accordance with the curriculum plan below, prior to beginning their MD coursework.
+If accepted by the medical college, students are allowed to dual-count five credits of HM 552 and four credits of HM 553 to satisfy nine of the twelve-credit elective requirement for the MPH.
+Students have two options for completing their MPH coursework .
+Due to the rigor and timeline of the Shared Discovery Curriculum, students who have been admitted to the MD program under the Shared Discovery Curriculum are STRONGLY encouraged to complete their MPH coursework in accordance with option A.

 The MPH degree is the preferred degree for those interested in working in local, state, federal and international public health agencies such as the Michigan Department of Community Health, the Centers for Disease Control and Prevention, the Food and Drug Administration, the World Health Organization, and United States Department of Agriculture.
 Students interested in public health are usually active in the MSU One Health initiative, which is a very active and supportive learning cohort of students with a deep interest in public health.
 Most dually enrolled students take MPH courses during the summers after their first and second years of veterinary school.
 However, it is a great idea to start taking MPH courses in the summer before veterinary school, which generally means that both the DVM and MPH degrees can be completed at about the same time.
 Students will want to have their six required MPH courses completed before they enter their last year and a half of veterinary school.
 This will allow them to take a clerkship that will meet requirements for their DVM program as well as their MPH practicum requirement.
 The MPH program accepts nine transfer credits from the DVM program.
 Students who take HM 803 and HM 864 in the MPH program have typically been excused from taking VM 544 and VM 533 during their third semester of veterinary school, thereby freeing up time that semester to take a couple of MPH courses without additional tuition charges.
 A student who wants to start taking MPH courses the summer before veterinary school will need to apply immediately to the MPH program after being accepted to the DVM program, because the application deadline for the MPH program is the end of February.
 For more information, please contact Dr. Paul Bartlett or the MPH academic office.